SF-Org-Summary/sf-org-summary-cli/README.md

 # SF Org Summary

-SF Org Summary is a powerful Salesforce CLI plugin designed to provide a comprehensive overview of your Salesforce Org instance(s).
-This tool offers valuable insights into key metadata, test results, code metrics, usage of limit-related resources, linter results, and more, empowering you to better understand and monitor your Salesforce environment.
+SF Org Summary is a robust Salesforce CLI plugin designed to offer a comprehensive overview of your Salesforce Org instance(s).
+This tool provides valuable insights into key metadata, test results, code metrics, usage of limit-related resources, linter results, and more, enabling you to better understand and monitor your Salesforce environment.

 ## Features

 ### Component Summary

 Utilize the Tooling API to aggregate and track metadata details.
-Get a quick overview of component totals, including the last modified date.
+Gain a quick overview of component totals, including the last modified date.

 ### Tests Summary